w3c/ortc/draft-raymond-rtcweb-webrtc-js-obj-api-rationale-01.md

 Even if JavaScript APIs are made available to simplify the construction or interpretation of a defined format, this format would still become a do-everything serialization access point for the browser and the defined exchange point for the local and remote browser.
 Therefore the format itself must be described in meticulous detail.

-The standardization requirements for such an approach would increase substantially over the WebRTC JavaScript Object Model {{WebRTCJSObj}} advocated by this draft since not only would such a JavaScript format construction API have to be standardized (as any JavaScript Model would) but the formatting rules and state machine it relies upon needs to become standardized in detail as well.
+The standardization requirements for such an approach would increase substantially over the WebRTC JavaScript object model advocated by this draft since not only would such a JavaScript format construction API have to be standardized (as any JavaScript Model would) but the formatting rules and state machine it relies upon needs to become standardized in detail as well.

 Every combination of this all-encompassing format would need to be outlined, rather than minimal definition of fixed properties needed on a scoped objects as used in the WebRTC JavaScript Object Model.
 Any slight variations would likely cause JavaScript developers or other browsers to break their implementations.
 Obtaining 100% stability in such an output equally across all browsers, on all platforms with all versions is highly doubtful.